Reception

 Our teacher is Mrs Baldock l.baldock@kings-hill.kent.sch.uk.
 Our teaching assistant is Mrs Montgomery.

-Below is an overview of the learning that will take place this term
+Below is an overview of the learning that will take place this term.

 Comprehension, word reading and writing:

-- Anticipate key events in stories
+- Anticipate (where appropriate) key events in stories.

 Communication and Language: Listening, Attention and Understanding and Speaking.

-- To make comments about what they have heard and start to ask questions to clarify their understanding.
+- Make comments about what they have heard and ask questions to clarify their understanding.

-- To begin to hold conversation when engaged in back-and-forth exchanges with their teacher and peers.
+- Hold conversation when engaged in back-and-forth exchanges with their teacher and peers.

 Maths: Number and Numerical pattern